dmclavel/student-directory/README.md

 Owner: Daimler M. Clavel

-The file 'student-directory.xd' contains the design to be followed.
-For more information, you can contact me thru email, 'dmclavel@up.edu.ph'.

-This repository is only for practice purposes, and the names included in the student directory are fictitious.
+This project is created using React.js and Firebase.
+The names and the information of the students given are fictional and primarily for development and practical purposes only.
+Should you wish to get the source code, you can email me at dmclavel@up.edu.ph .